vaceksimon/keycloak-fedcm/README.md

 - The configuration file can be modified if the client application is running on a different port than `8080`:
     - `./mvnw -Dclient.port=8080 exec:exec@reconfigure`
-- If a mistake was done in the configuration, it can be restored:
+- If a mistake was made in the configuration, it can be restored:
     - `./mvnw exec:exec@config-default`